DoDAO-io/dodao-aave-guides/generated/markdown/lending-in-aave.md

 - [ ]  Aave provides fixed interest for lenders.
 - [x]  There are no censorship issues anyone of any age can be a lender.
 - [x]  There is no requirement to maintain a minimum balance.
-- [x]  Elimination of middlemen enables lenders to get complete interests from borrowers.
+- [x]  Elimination of middlemen enables lenders to get more interests from borrowers.